 August is a tricky time to comment on the property market.
-The market is usually understandably subdued during prime holiday season, but this is often a self-fulfilling prophesy.
+The market is usually understandably subdued during the prime holiday season, but this is often a self-fulfilling prophecy.

 This is because those sellers who would have liked to have entered the market during the summer delay doing so, in the belief that the hottest spring buyers have probably found somewhere by now, or are on holiday.

 This is one of the greatest faux-pas a seller can make.
 Serious buyers are serious buyers, and they will probably put their house-hunting activities way ahead of any holiday plans for this year at least.
 Spring 2017 was hardly deluged with fresh stock and many buyers remain active.
 This is one of the reasons that prices have generally been upheld during this apparently quieter period, with the average house price now being reported by the Land Registry as £223,257, a respectable 4.9% annual increase.